macro187/verbot/readme.md

 Commands
 ========

-    help
-        Display usage information

-    calc --release
-    calc --prerelease
-        Calculate and output the current version number

-        Details on how version numbers are calculated can be found in the "Version Calculation" section.

-        --release
-            Always output a release version number.
-If the current commit hasn't been tagged as a release, output a release version as if it was.

-        --prerelease
+    check
+        Check for correctness of commits, releases, and branches

+    repair
+        Check for correctness of commits, releases, and branches and, where possible, automatically correct problems

+    release
-            Always output a pre-release version number.
-If the current commit has been tagged as a release, output a pre-release version as if it wasn't.
+        Tag the current commit as a release, adjusting master and latest branches accordingly

     write
     write --release
     write --prerelease
-        Record the current version number in source code files, and then output it
+        Calculate the version number of the current commit, write it to appropriate locations in source code files, and output it

         Details on how version numbers are calculated can be found in the "Version Calculation" section.